hd10-hd10/BitWardenProxMox/README.md

 The bulk of the guide is largely the same as the orginal, except the setup.

 These instructions demonstrate the following:
+* How to configure Windows Server 2022 on ProxMox
 * How-To Create the Virtual Machine
 * How-To Install the Operating System
 * How-To Configure the Operating System